-Pro tip: Start thinking about lunch at dinnertime.
+Pro tip: Start thinking about lunch the night before… at dinnertime.

 When you make dinner, make enough to have leftovers for lunch.
 It’s really that simple.
 Maybe that means doubling, tripling, or even quadrupling a recipe so you have enough for tomorrow’s lunch or even the whole week.
 Try roasting large pans of vegetables or making salad jars out of the leftovers.

-By the way, start making your own salad dressings and sauces too – less sugar, less additives, and less expensive.
+By the way, start making your own salad dressings and sauces, too – less sugar, fewer additives, and less expensive.

 One final thought on lunches – consider splitting your lunch in half and eating half at lunchtime and the rest in the afternoon.